USCbiostats/fmcmc/README.md

   )
 ```

+    ## No convergence yet (steps count: 50).
+Trying with the next bulk.

-    ## Convergence has been reached with 1000 steps (1000 final count of samples).
+    ## Convergence has been reached with 100 steps (100 final count of samples).

 As a difference from the previous case, now we didn’t had to wait until
 the 5,000 steps were done, but the algorithm stopped for us, allowing us